 Building on the success of the Ready to Work Tourism and Hospitality Program, the Métis Nation of Ontario (MNO) is pleased to announce the new Navigating Employment Pathways Program (NEP), funded in part by the Government of Canada.
-The Program is a partnership between The Métis Nation of Ontario (MNO) and The Ontario Tourism Education Corporation (OTEC).
+The program is a partnership between the MNO and the Ontario Tourism Education Corporation (OTEC).

 This fully funded training opportunity will be offered twice a year and is comprised of two training components.

 The first is ten (10) weeks of classroom training where participants may gain certifications in Tourism Essentials, Service Excellence, Food Safety, Workplace Hazardous Materials Information System (WHMIS) and Smart Serve.

 Along with these certifications, participants will also be working towards occupation specific training in one of the 16 choices available through The National emerit Professional Certification Process.
 These choices are listed below:

 - Food & Beverage Server